Skip to main content

 3. the configured auth header derived from the secret store.

-Discovery and connection tests include x-workspace-id and x-cluster-id.
+Discovery and connection tests include x-workspace-id, x-target-id, and x-target-type.
 Runtime tool calls also include x-run-id.
 Public headers cannot override platform scope or auth headers.
 Remote MCP servers should treat platform scope headers as AcornOps-provided context, not user-controlled data.

 Egress controls